-Alright, we have a confession to make: When it comes to our target audience, we’ll admit it, we have a type.
-We design our courses with language lovers in mind.
+Alright, we have a confession to make: When it comes to our content, we design our courses with language lovers in mind.
 You know who you are ― you seek out languages rich in culture and with deep historical roots, you geek out on history as much as language learning, and you actually enjoy the mental workout of learning a polysynthetic language.
-So with you in mind, you zany little language lovers, we’re proud, excited, and honored to unveil our latest course: the Cherokee language.
+So with you in mind, you zany little language lovers, we’re proud, excited, and honored to unveil our latest course: Cherokee.

-In partnership with the Cherokee Nation and the Tulsa City-County Library, we’ve officially debuted our first-ever Native American course.
-A collaborative labor of love, the Cherokee course is now live and ready to be enjoyed by Mango users in libraries, schools, and homes across North America.
+In partnership with the Cherokee Nation and the Tulsa City-County Library, Mango Languages officially debuted our first-ever Native American course in 2015.
+A collaborative labor of love, the Cherokee course is ready to be enjoyed by Mango users in libraries, schools, and homes across North America.

-The importance of this course is underlined by the shudder-inducing reality that Cherokee is considered an endangered language, with about 16,000 native speakers worldwide.
-Compare that against the whopping 317,000 Cherokee citizens that make up the United States’ largest tribal nation and the urgency of this issue becomes immediately clear.
+The importance of this course is underlined by the reality that Cherokee is considered an endangered language, with about 16,000 native speakers worldwide.
+Compare that against the whopping 317,000 Cherokee citizens that make up the United States’ largest tribal nation and the urgency becomes clear.

-The Cherokee syllabary appeared on the scene in 1821, after a man known as Sequoyah dedicated 12 years of his life inventing it ― the only alphabet in history to be invented by a single man.
+The Cherokee syllabary, a certain type of alphabet where each character is used to represent a whole syllable, appeared on the scene in 1821, after a man known as Sequoyah dedicated 12 years of his life inventing it ― the only alphabet in history to be invented by a single man.
 With the existence of a written language in place, the Cherokee language went on to become the most well-documented and preserved Native American language in North America.

-With the inception of Mango’s new Cherokee course, the language’s visibility and engagement just got that much stronger.
-In fact, as a result of their hard work in bringing the Cherokee course to life, the Cherokee Nation was inducted into the Tulsa City-County Hall of Fame in December 2014.
+With the inception of Mango’s new Cherokee course, the language’s visibility and engagement got that much stronger.
+In fact, as a result of the hard work in bringing the Cherokee course to life, the Cherokee Nation was inducted into the Tulsa City-County Hall of Fame in December 2014.
 Thanks to this partnership, Tulsa City-County library patrons, and patrons in over 3,000 libraries nationwide, can learn to speak, read, and communicate in Cherokee from their laptops, mobile devices, and at their local library.
-It doesn’t get much better than that.

 We’ll leave it to Roy Boney, Jr., the Manager of the Cherokee Program himself, to close us out with his thoughts on the finished product.